thatvirdiguy/thatvirdiguy.github.io/_posts/2022-02-16-hack-the-box:-lame.md

 This is my write-up/walkthrough for [the Hack The Box machine, Lame](https://app.hackthebox.com/machines/Lame).
 It's a Linux machine, rated "Easy", with 10.10.10.3 as its IP address.

-I started with an nmap scan——
+I started with an nmap scan—

 ```
 ┌──(thatvirdiguy㉿kali)-[~]